Yellow Diarrhea: 5 Common Causes (& What to Do)

-Yellow diarrhea happens when stool passes too quickly through the intestinal tract.
-The body is unable to absorb the fat in the stool properly, and fat is eliminated in the stool, giving it a yellow appearance.
+Yellow diarrhea occurs when stool passes too quickly through the intestinal tract.
+The body is unable to absorb the fat in the stool properly, leading to fat being eliminated in the stool, which gives it a yellow appearance.
+Because of the quick flow, the stool is unable to bulk-up, which makes it watery.

 Imagem ilustrativa número 1